-This is the fourth in a series looking at the best position tandems in the Big 12, taking into account both college production and pro potential.
-Today it is the best pair of defensive linemen in the Big 12.
+This is the third in a series looking at the best position tandems in the Big 12 taking into account both college production and pro potential.
+Today it is the best pair of offensive linemen in the Big 12.

 Follow Dan Greenspan on Twitter @DanGreenspan.